 - 2 pounds tomatoes chopped and blended in a blender

-- ½ bunch of chopped parley or 1-2 Tbsp dry parsley
+- ½ bunch of chopped parsley or 1-2 teaspoons dried parsley or basil

 - salt and pepper to taste

 - Optional: Use 16-18oz canned Tomato puree, canned chopped tomatoes, canned diced tomatoes

 - Clean and chop the vegetables(onion, carrots, peppers, celery)

 - Heat up the oil in a soup pot on medium high and add the chopped vegetables.
 Saute them for few minutes until the flavor is developed.

 - Add the blended tomatoes and water or vegetable broth.

 - Add salt and pepper to your taste.
 Be careful if you use vegetable broth, as it might be already salty enough.